Abdifatah206/CyberSecurity-Portfolio/README.md

 ### projects
 #### password strength checker
-The Password Strength Checker is a Python script designed to evaluate the security of user passwords based on various factors such as length, complexity, and character variety.
-It provides users with immediate feedback on their password strength and suggests improvements if necessary.
+The Password Strength Checker is a Python script to evaluate the security of user passwords<br /> based on various factors such as length, complexity, and character variety.
 Features:<br />
-✅ Evaluates password strength based on length and complexity<br />
+ Evaluates password strength based on length and complexity<br />
-✅ Checks for uppercase, lowercase, numbers, and special characters<br />
+Checks for uppercase, lowercase, numbers, and special characters<br />
-✅ Provides a security score (Weak, Moderate, Strong)<br />
+Provides a security score (Weak, Moderate, Strong)<br />
-✅ Offers suggestions for improving password strength<br />

 How It Works:<br />
 The user inputs a password.